1)

 IF

-YOU HAVE ANY FURTHER QUESTIONS about the BREAST-CANCER
+YOU HAVE ANY FURTHER QUESTIONS about

-Memorial University of Newfoundland, at:
+Faculty of Medicine, Memorial University of Newfoundland,

 jchurch@mun.ca